This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

-I love when it is cool enough to make this creamy tomato basil soup because it warms you like no other food can.
+I love it when it is cool enough to make this creamy tomato basil soup because it warms you like no other food can.
 Homemade tomato soup has nostalgic memories of childhood especially when grilled cheese or cheese crostini is made with it for dipping.

 Making a really delicious homemade tomato soup is very easy and requires only a handful of ingredients.
 Here is what you will need.

 - Chicken stock.
 You can also use vegetable stock if you want to make this dish vegetarian.
-I always prefer chicken stock to chicken broth because I prefer the flavor.
-You could use broth if that is what you have on hand.

 - Garlic.
 I love fresh garlic and this is the time to use it.
-Fresh garlic with basil and tomatoes is a match made in heaven.

 - Shallot.
 There is just a little bit of shallot in this tomato soup recipe.
 It adds a little background flavor and compliments the garlic.